 Credits earned at another institution that is not located in the United States or its territories must be evaluated by an agency which attests to the qualitative and quantitative equivalency of the foreign education and the specific course or courses for which transfer credit is to be awarded.
 UMA accepts transfer credit evaluations from National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators, Inc. (AICE) member organizations.

 ARTICULATION AGREEMENTS

 An articulation agreement is an understanding or agreement between institutions to accommodate the movement of students and the transfer of credits between institutions.
-UMA has articulation agreements with the following institutions:
+UMA has an articulation agreement with National American University.